otam-mato/projects_landing_page/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The current installment involves deploying the web app in contaners with Docker.<br><br>
 ✍️ 4. **[Deploying the app on Kubernetes.
 "Canary" deployment](https://github.com/otam-mato/nodejs_mysql_web_app_kubernetes)**<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am taking a deeper dive by deploying the Dockerized version of the web application within a Kubernetes cluster.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deploying the Dockerized version of the web application within a Kubernetes cluster.
 Subsequently, I'm introducing the second version of the app using the "canary" deployment strategy, and routing approximately 33% of incoming traffic to this new version.<br><br>
 ✍️ 5. **[Monitoring the app's logs with ELK stack (ElasticSearch, Logstash, Kibana)](https://github.com/otam-mato/nodejs_mysql_web_app_elk)**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am setting up monitoring of the application logs using 'bunyan' library and ELK stack (Elastic search, Logstash, Kibana).<br><br>
 ✍️ 6. **[Monitoring the app with Prometheus and Grafana.
 Deploying with Docker Compose](https://github.com/otam-mato/nodejs_mysql_web_app_prometheus_grafana)**<br>